-The experimental program confirmed the conclusions of other theoretical approaches in modeling the influences of factors upon the machined self-propelled with rotary surfaceroughness.
-Using the Taguchi methodology, optimal working conditions have been identified, with respect of cutting speed, feed and λ angle.
-The obtained results confirm the fact that the peak-to-valley roughness is mainly influenced by the value of feed.
+conclusions of other theoretical approaches in

+modeling the influences of factors upon the machined with self-propelled rotary tools surface roughness.
+Using the Taguchi methodology, the optimal working conditions have been identified, with respect of cutting speed, feed and λ angle.
+The obtained results confirm the fact that the peak-tovalley roughness is mainly influenced by the value of feed.
 The presence of rotary motion of the edge is smaller in effect then the feed.
 The λ angle generating affects via the curvature radius of the generating profile of the tool.
 The optimal combination have been verified through validating experimental runs in 97% cases, confirming that Taguchi methodology was an appropriate way to perform an efficient analysis of the self-propelled cutting tool action.